Downloads for international researchers in employment at TUM

 If your degree cannot be found on the anabin website, you will need to request a statement of comparability.
 The fee is 200,- EUR, the processing time takes a few weeks or even months.

 Accompanying partners have to manage their own affairs related to the resettlement.
-For capacity reasons, we are unfortunately unable to support spouses.
+For capacity reasons, we are unfortunately unable to support spouses and partners.
 Nevertheless, we would like to offer a little assistance with our spouse guide.

 Welcome guide for spouses & partners (PDF, 1.377 KB)